raccoon-lang/raccoon/NOTES.md

 - Main

-    - Corona does not have the special `__name__` variable.
-Instead, Corona runs any top-level function with the name 'main' automatically.
+    - Raccoon does not have the special `__name__` variable.
+Instead, Raccoon runs any top-level function with the name 'main' automatically.

         ```py
         def main(args):